Lemon Law Florida

 - The vehicle has to have been “in the shop” being repaired for at least 15 days.

 For instance, if the brakes on your car are having issues, they would more than likely be covered since this would definitely render your car unsafe.
 If that is the case, you would also have had to take in the car at least three times to work on the brakes.
 If one of those garage visits was for a different mechanical problem, then this does not count.
 Finally, if the car was in the shop and out of service for 15 days because of the brake problem, then your car could be classified as a lemon.
 For this last condition to be met, the car must have been in the shop because of the brake problem.
 If it was in for some other issue, then it does not necessarily qualify.
+For more information contact the Florida car accident lawyer.

 What Should I Do If My Car Is a Lemon?

 If your car meets these requirements, your first step is to see if the manufacturer has a state-certified arbitrator.
 If they do, you should start by contacting them.
 If this does not work, you should contact the Florida New Motor Vehicle Arbitration Board.
-If this does not get you the results you want, then you may need to hire an attorney who specializes in lemon law cases.
+If this does not get you the results you want, then you may need to hire a car accident attorney who specializes in lemon law cases.

 Just because you have bought a car that is a lemon, that doesn’t mean you have to suffer in silence and dump thousands of dollars more into it for repairs.
 There is a way to get a refund of your payment or even a new vehicle.
-If you have tried the arbitration process and not been satisfied with the results, you should contact the Fort Lauderdale car accident lawyers offices of Wolf & Pravato.
+If you have tried the arbitration process and not been satisfied with the results, you should contact the car accident lawyers at the law offices of Wolf & Pravato.
 We have experienced attorneys that will be happy to review your case and give you an opinion on where you stand legally.